AstarNetwork/astar-docs/docs/dapp-staking/for-stakers/staking.md

 ![19_Staking](img/19_Staking.png)

-- You can either use your funds from Transferable Balance or other projects you have staked with (Nomination Transfer)
+- You can either use your funds from Transferable Balance or other projects you have staked with [Nomination Transfer](nomination-transfer)
 - Place the amount you wish to stake and confirm.

 ### Manage dApp Staking

 Once you have staked, new options to manage your dApp staking will appear on “My Staking Panel”.

+---

 **My Rewards Panel**